maxmurdoch/flock/src/pages/flyUnlimited.md

   buttonTwo:
     text: What's covered?
     to: 'https://flockcover.app.link/6IW6kTmgfP'
-  description: Introducing Fly Unlimited, our new monthly subscription product for commercial pilots.
+  description: Introducing Fly Unlimited, our new subscription product for commercial pilots.
 Get comprehensive in-and-out of flight cover on a monthly basis.
 Cancel or pause anytime.
 There’s no catch.
   header: Start.
 Stop.
 Adjust.
 Drone Insurance has never been this flexible.
 why:
   description: With Fly Unlimited, you’ll receive all the benefits you’d expect from an annual policy - without the long-term commitment.